 There is little doubt that we face environmental challenges on a scale we have not seen before and that solving those challenges will require a deep understanding of STEM concepts and the ability to apply those concepts to real-world situations.
+This is especially true for those who live in communities that are on the frontlines of environmental degradation.
 Earth Force is committed to ensuring that young people have the knowledge, skills, and motivation to be effective civic participants who bring their environmental values to public decision-making.
 To do this we are partnering with school districts, education and environmental organizations to incorporate civic experiences into STEM and environmental education.
 Together we are working toward a world where everyone has the knowledge and skills they need to participate in environmental decision making in their community.

 Youth Led Solutions